Killinskillz69/Nineteen69-paystring.crypto.com-/Sharding-roadmap.md

 The roadmap is an active area of research.
 The outline below is only intended to provide flavour.
 It is intended for this document to be maintained with ongoing R&D.

-Sourced originally from the now [retired spec for phase 1 sharding](https://ethresear.ch/t/sharding-phase-1-spec-retired/1407), with modifications for up-to-dateness with the latest spec, which is current [shasper v.
-2.1](https://notes.ethereum.org/SCIg8AH5SA-O4C1G1LYZHQ#) as of 22/08/2018.
+Sourced originally from the now [retired spec for phase 1 sharding](https://ethresear.ch/t/sharding-phase-1-spec-retired/1407), with modifications for up-to-dateness with the latest spec, available [here](https://github.com/ethereum/eth2.0-specs/blob/master/specs/core/0_beacon-chain.md).

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->